background

 Operating Expense Ratio vs. Cap Rate: What is the Difference?

-1. Operating Expense Ratio (OER) → The OER is a measure of operational efficiency and computes the proportion of a property’s gross operating income (GOI) that is spent on operating expenses.
+1. Operating Expense Ratio → The OER measures operational efficiency and computes the proportion of a property’s gross operating income (GOI) spent on operating expenses.

-2. Cap Rate → In contrast, the cap rate is a measure of a property’s potential return on investment.
+2. Cap Rate → In contrast, the cap rate measures a property’s potential return on investment.
 To calculate the cap rate, the property’s net operating income (NOI) is divided by the property’s current market value, resulting in the implied yield.

-Therefore, the use case of OER is to better grasp the cost efficiency of a property’s operations, whereas the cap rate is a method used to estimate the potential return on a property investment.
+Therefore, the use case of OER is to grasp the cost efficiency of a property’s operations, while the cap rate estimates a property investment’s potential return.

 We’ll now move to a modeling exercise, which you can access by filling out the form below.